nadaikasari/nadaikasari/README.md

-# Halo semua!
+# Hello There!

-Perkenalkan nama saya **Nada Ika Sari**.\
+My name is **Nada Ika Sari**.\
-Saya seorang Mahasiswi di STTBandung.\
+I am a student at STTBandung.\
-Jika kamu tertarik untuk berkenalan denganku, silakan ikuti akun [Linkedin](https://www.linkedin.com/in/nada-ika-sari-748961188/) ku ya.
+If you are interested in getting to know me, please follow my [Linkedin](https://www.linkedin.com/in/nada-ika-sari-748961188/) account.